mkdocs/mkdocs/docs/user-guide/custom-themes.md

 ## Packaging Themes

-MkDocs makes use of [Python packaging] to distribute themes.
+elstir makes use of [Python packaging] to distribute themes.
 This comes with a few requirements.

-To see an example of a package containing one theme, see the [MkDocs Bootstrap theme] and to see a package that contains many themes, see the [MkDocs Bootswatch theme].
+To see an example of a package containing one theme, see the [elstir Bootstrap theme] and to see a package that contains many themes, see the [elstir Bootswatch theme].

 !!!
 Note